 I think the M6 Scout is one of the best homestead rifles you can have because it is light, short, and handy.
 It is large enough to take care of most varmints and powerful enough to hunt small game.
 It is of a simple design and is both safe and rugged.

-You do not have to use a scope on the rifle, as it has a rear sight that flips to either calibrate to the .22 or the .410, but it iis tapped for a scope mount.
+You do not have to use a scope on the rifle.
+It has a rear sight that flips to either calibrate to the .22 or the .410.
+However, it is tapped for a scope mount.
 If you get a M6 I would suggest a scope, and know where to find the best rimfire scope.

 If you are going to have a beat around truck or tractor gun then this is a model to consider.
 I keep the .410 side loaded because it is perfect for killing poisonous snakes I find in the brush as I clear off the homestead.